 By defying these structural expectations, the world itself becomes much more entertaining, and rewarding to explore.
 The games’ four main dungeons, and one-hundred plus miniature dungeons can all be completed in any order; the player is free to roam the land and complete tasks as they see fit.
-Ignoring your present objective and walking in the seemingly wrong direction never feels like a waste of time, because there’s inherently no explicitely wrong direction.
+Disregarding your present objective and walking in the seemingly wrong direction never feels like a waste of time, because there’s inherently no explicitly wrong direction.
 There’s always something new, and valuable ahead of you – be it a new region for you to chart, a new dungeon to delve, or one of the games’ many, novel secrets.

-Some of the Breath of the Wild’s mechanics can begin to feel a little formulaic over time however, climbing towers to unlock new portions of the map can feel repetitive, and limiting.
+Some of the Breath of the Wild’s mechanics can begin to feel a little formulaic over time however, climbing towers to unlock new portions of the map can feel repetitive.
 Fortunately these segments only consume a small portion of your time, and they do serve a good purpose in encouraging players to visually survey the land and investigate their discoveries.
 Despite some repetition, the sense of wonder afforded by the potential for novel discovery persists throughout the games duration, and it was this feeling that had me hooked by Breath of the Wild’s world.

 Despite this praise, it does feel that all of this player agency comes at a cost.
 While Breath of the Wild is the most open world Zelda game to date, some crucial components that featured in previous games, are oddly absent here.
 For instance, the game doesn’t contextualise Links adventure very well, and players are given little narrative incentive for the adventure other than a tired plot that regards ridding the world of evil.